wp-plugins/robo-gallery/readme.txt

 When you enable border in gallery settings you will see multiply options for customization of the border.
 One of the options it's border width in pixels.

-= How many menu buttons styles do you have in gallery menu ? =

-Gallery menu have multiply configuration options.
-Some of the options changing color of the buttons, some of them changing style of the buttons, which makes buttons for example 3d or with rounded corners

 = How to customize gallery hover effect shutter layout? =

 In gallery hover settings you can enable template where you can fully customize layout of the shutter content using HTML tags, text and images.
 In template we have implemented some build in tags which going to help you to build in some gallery images elements into hover